bytebase/bytebase/docs/design/pitr-mysql.md

 The partial backup dump should be discarded if Bytebase encounters an unrecoverable error during the full backup process.
 The system should report a failed backup, and the user could choose to start another backup task manually.
 The partially dumped logical backup file will be automatically deleted by Bytebase.

 To check the integrity of the logical dump, Bytebase will write file size along with the table data into the backup file.
-When using a logical backup to recover, we should first validate the row count.
+When using a logical backup to recover, we should first validate the file size.

 ## Incremental Backup